 Farmer, Charles M.; Lund, Adrian K.

-The present study updates a 2006 report that estimated the historical effects of vehicle design changes on driver fatality rates in the United States, separate from the effects of environmental and driver behavior changes during the same period.
-In addition to extending the period covered by 8 years (now 1985-2012), the new study also estimated the effect of design changes by model year and vehicle type (car, SUV, and pickup).Methods:
+This study updates a 2006 report that estimated the historical effects of vehicle design changes on driver fatality rates in the United States, separate from the effects of environmental and driver behavior changes during the same period.
+In addition to extending the period covered by 8 years, this study estimated the effect of design changes by model year and vehicle type.Methods:

-As reported in the 2006 study, had there been no changes in the vehicle fleet, driver death risk would have declined during calendar years 1985-93 and then slowly increased from 1993 to 2004.
-The updated results indicate the gradual increase would have continued through 2006, after which driver fatality rates again declined through 2012.
-The 1986-97 fleets were less safe than the 1985 fleet would have been, but there was an improvement in safety for the 1996-2012 fleets.
+As reported in the 2006 study, had there been no changes in the vehicle fleet, driver death risk would have declined during calendar years 1985–1993 and then slowly increased from 1993 to 2004.
+The updated results indicate that the gradual increase would have continued through 2006, after which driver fatality rates again would have declined through 2012.
 Overall, it is estimated that there were 7,700 fewer driver deaths in 2012 than there would have been had vehicle designs not changed.
 Cars were the first vehicle type whose design safety generally exceeded that of the 1984 model year (starting in model year 1996), followed by SUVs (1998 models) and pickups (2002 models).
-By the 2009 model year, car driver fatality risk had declined 51 percent from its high in 1994, pickup driver fatality risk had declined 61 percent from its high in 1988, and SUV risk had declined 79 percent from its high in 1988.
-The risk of driver death in 2009 model passenger vehicles was 8 percent lower than that in 2008 models and about half that in 1984 models.Conclusions:
+By the 2009 model year, car driver fatality risk had declined 51% from its high in 1994, pickup driver fatality risk had declined 61% from its high in 1988, and SUV risk had declined 79% from its high in 1988.
+The risk of driver death in 2009 model passenger vehicles was 8% lower than that in 2008 models and about half that in 1984 models.Conclusions: